rscarson/lavendeux-parser/README.md

 [![Build Status](https://github.com/rscarson/lavendeux-parser/workflows/Rust/badge.svg)](https://github.com/rscarson/lavendeux-parser/actions?workflow=Rust)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/rscarson/lavendeux-parser/master/LICENSE)

-lavendeux-parser is an exensible parsing engine for mathematical expressions.
+lavendeux-parser is rust library that provides an extensible parsing engine for mathematical expressions.
+It enables the parsing of user-supplied expressions to operate on a variety of types of data.
 It supports variable and function assignments, a variety of datatypes, and can be extended easily at runtime through extensions written in javascript.

 Extensions are run in a sandboxed environment with no host or network access.
 This project is the engine behind [Lavendeux](https://rscarson.github.io/lavendeux/).

-Try it out using ```cargo run --example interactive_console```

 ### Getting Started
 To use it, create a `ParserState` object, and use it to tokenize input with `Token::new`: